ben023/ben023/README.md

-My name is Ben Lee, and I am a computer science student with a focus on data science at Oregon State University (expected graduation June 2022).
+My name is Ben Lee, and I am a computer science student with a focus on data science at Oregon State University (expected graduation 2022).
 I love to solve software engineering problems and learn more about machine learning.

 My technical skills include Python, C++, Javascript, and Django.